 We collect information, including personal, information in various ways when you use our Sites, Application(s) and Services.
 As used in this Policy, “personal information” means any information which, either alone or in combination with other information, identifies you as an individual, such as your name, mailing address, and email address.

-We collect information you provide us voluntarily.
+We collect information, including personal information, you provide us voluntarily.
 For example:

 We automatically collect certain information via technology:

 - When you visit our Sites or use our Application(s), some information is automatically collected.
 This may include information such as the Operating System (OS) running on your device, Internet Protocol (IP) address (which may be used to obtain your geolocation), access times, browser type, and language, and the website you visited before our Sites.
 We also collect information about how you use Mixpanel’s Sites, Application(s) and Services, including the elements you have interacted with, metadata and other details about these elements, clicks, change states and other user actions.

 - Pixel Tags.
 In addition, we use “Pixel Tags” (also referred to as clear Gifs, Web beacons, or Web bugs).
 Pixel Tags are tiny graphic images with a unique identifier, similar in function to Cookies, that are used to track online movements of Web users.
 In contrast to Cookies, which are stored on a user’s computer hard drive, Pixel Tags are embedded invisibly in Web pages.
 Pixel Tags also allow us to send e-mail messages and determine whether those e-mails have been opened, to ensure that we are sending only messages that are of interest to our users.
 We may use this information to reduce or eliminate messages sent to a user.
 We do not tie the information gathered by Pixel Tags to our users’ personal information.